World War II by country: Egypt

 Britain had unilaterally recognized the independence of Egypt in 1922, but continued to occupy the country militarily, and to dominate it.
 By the Anglo–Egyptian Treaty of 1936, the British occupation was limited to the Suez Canal Zone, but it allowed British troops to re-occupy the rest of the country in time of war.
-Anti-British sentiment grew.

 Egypt was of vital strategic importance because of the Suez Canal and Egypt's central geographical location.
-The Egyptian government engaged in secret negotiations with Germany about the prospect of Egypt's joining the Axis should the British be defeated in the Western Desert Campaign.
+The Egyptian government supplied the British forces, but some engaged in secret negotiations with Germany about the prospect of Egypt's joining the Axis should the British be defeated in the Western Desert campaign.
 Many Egyptian politicians and army officers sought Axis support for removing the occupying British forces from the country.

 After British forces defeated the initial Italian invasion, Germany entered the North African theatre to save Italian Libya.
 A series of German victories brought Axis forces within 160 km of Cairo, creating great expectation among Egyptian nationalists.
 However, British victory at El-Alamein heralded the end of Axis advances in Egypt, and the eventual Axis defeat in North Africa.
-Although Egypt had almost all of its military fighting the Axis on the western desert campaign, King Farouk still resisted British pressure to declare war on Germany until 1942.
+Although Egypt had almost all of its military fighting the Axis on the western desert campaign, King Farouk still resisted British pressure to declare war on Germany until 1945.